 Why Use This?

-- Suited for organizations
+- Suited for companies

-- Transaction rates are low
+- Transaction fees are low

-- Isn’t required to have a native asset
+- Doesn’t need a native asset

 In this type of blockchain network, every node on the network can freely participate in the consensus process.
 There aren’t any restrictions on participation.